melato/openwrt-lxd/README.md

 To stop the container, run "halt" in it.
 It does not seem to stop from the LXD tools.

 If you try to run "halt" or "reboot" before completing the boot process, it won't work.
-In order to get rid of such an unusable container, delete its rootfs from the host (/var/lib/lxd/containers/{container}/rootfs).
+In order to get rid of such an unusable container, delete its rootfs from the host (/var/lib/lxd/containers/{container}/rootfs in pre-snap LXD).
 You will then be able to delete the container after a host reboot.

 The resulting container seems functional.
 You can access the Luci Web Interface.